karry83/csjunior/00_hashtable induction.md

-## excercise : Try to find the math test result for students
+## excercise : try to find the math test result for students
 - backgroud
   Molly's school recently publishe their middle term results, every students want to know their
 - known facts